-- Vacant properties within Town should be examined with assistance from Kent County's Building Inspector to assess their capability for rehabilitation and to ensure the properties do not pose a public safety risk. - There are deteriorating pilings on a private vacant parcel adjacent to the river.
+- Vacant properties within Town should be examined with assistance from Kent County's Building Inspector to assess their capability for rehabilitation and to ensure the properties do not pose a public safety risk to the Town's residents. - There are deteriorating pilings on a private vacant parcel adjacent to the river.
 The pilings were likely treated with chemicals that are harmful to the environment and are unsightly.
 The Town would like these pilings removed. - See Section 2.10 Redevelopment for recommendations related to the infill and reuse of vacant and underutilized parcels.